 You can also now archive or delete an entire spec while it's open: To reveal the Archive spec and Delete spec buttons, click the More icon (•••) at the top right of your spec.

 Request access to specs: If you send a spec share link to someone on your Enterprise team who isn't yet authorized to view it, they can request access via the share link interface.

-Every annotation counts: With a spec open in Cloud V7, now you'll see the number of annotations indicated next to the Annotations tab.
+Every annotation counts: With a spec open in InVision V7, now you'll see the number of annotations indicated next to the Annotations tab.